 in the Midwest Tournament.
 The Golden Bears went on

-her high school coaching career she has amassed a
+win.
+During her high school coaching career she has

-During her tenure as head coach she served on the
+years of service.
+During her tenure as head coach

-she serves as the Ohio State Lacrosse Coaches' Association
+Currently, she serves as Secretary to the Ohio High

-Secretary.
-In 2009 Coach Pinta was inducted into US
+Coach Pinta was inducted into US Lacrosse's "Century

-to recognize high school coaches of girls lacrosse
+school coaches of girls lacrosse who have achieved

-who have achieved significant levels of varsity wins
+significant levels of varsity wins in their coaching

-in their coaching careers.
-In the same year, she was
+careers.
+In the same year, she was also inducted into

 Lacrosse Hall of Fame for her many contributions